ivanthagura/SurveysApp/README.md

 npm start

 In production mode:
-run "npm run-script build" inside client-app to publish the front end project inside the wwwroot of API project running API project now will run the published client app in the browser
+run "npm run build" inside client-app to publish the front end project inside the wwwroot of API project running API project now will run the published client app in the browser

 Test project consists of unit tests on the DBContext by creating a mock database with dummy data.